On dynamical finiteness properties of algebraic group shifts: Introduction

 \begin{definition} [cf.~\cite{cscp-2020}] Let $G$ be a group and let $V$ be an algebraic group over an algebraically closed field.
 A subset $\Sigma \subset V^G$ is an \emph{algebraic group subshift of finite type} if there is a finite subset $D \subset G$ and an algebraic subgroup $W \subset V^D$ such that $\Sigma = \Sigma(A^G; D,W)$. \end{definition}

-With the above notations, it is obvious from Definition \ref{d:algr-sft-intro} and Definition \eqref{e:sft} that algebraic group subshifts of finite type are indeed subshifts of finite type so that they are also closed with respect to the prodiscrete topology.
+With the above notations, it is obvious from Definition \ref{d:algr-sft-intro} and the definition in \eqref{e:sft} that algebraic group subshifts of finite type are indeed subshifts of finite type so that they are closed with respect to the prodiscrete topology.

 We establish the following result (cf.~Theorem~\ref{t:main-polycyclic-finite}) which extends Theorem~\ref{t:kitchens-schmidt-sft} to notably cover the case of non-compact algebraic group alphabets. \begin{theorem} Let $G$ be a polycyclic-by-finite group.
 Let $V$ be an algebraic group over an algebraically closed field.
 Let $\Sigma$ be an algebraic group subshift of $V^G$.
 Then $\Sigma$ is an algebraic group subshift of finite type of $V^G$. \end{theorem}